th-simon/th-simon.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

 I am a final-stage Ph.D. candidate in Accounting at the University of Mannheim and will be on the 2025/26 academic job market.
+In 2024, I was a visiting research scholar at the University of Miami.
 My research examines how incentive design and transparency rules shape decision-making inside organizations.
 I study these questions both within firms and in other institutional settings such as healthcare and policing.
 Using empirical-archival and survey-based methods, my goal is to generate evidence that informs policy and practice.